rjhunter3/ParticleSandbox/ParticleSandbox-cxww44/README.md

 ### Mouse Threshold

-This slider input limits size of the area of particles affected by the presence of the mouse cursor.
+This slider input limits the size of the area of particles affected by the presence of the mouse cursor.

 ### Hue Rate of Change